pagekit/docs/developer-guides/how-to-theme.md

 6. After that, run the command *webpack* on the theme folder and `site-theme.vue` will be compiled into `/bundle/site-theme.js` with the template markup converted to an inline string.

     Whenever you apply changes to the vue component, you need to run this task again.
-Alternatively, you can run `webpack --watch` which will stay active and automatically recompile when you changed the vue component.
+Alternatively, you can run `webpack --watch` or `webpack -w` which will stay active and automatically recompile whenever you change the Vue component.
 You can quit this command with the shortcut *Ctrl + C* For more information on Vue and Webpack, take a closer look at [this doc](https://pagekit.com/docs/developer-basics/vuejs-and-webpack).

-7. Lastly we want to load the necessary JavaScript dependencies in the head of our `views/template.php` file.
+7. Lastly, we want to load the necessary JavaScript dependencies in the head of our `views/template.php` file.
 In our case we are using the [Sticky component](http://getuikit.com/docs/sticky.html) from UIkit.
-Since iis not included in the framework core, it needs to be loaded seperately with theme's JavaScript.
+Since it is not included in the framework core, it needs to be loaded seperately with theme's JavaScript.

     ```
     <?php $view->script('theme', 'theme:js/theme.js', ['uikit-sticky']) ?>